ITIXO/MediatR.Extensions.AttributedBehaviors/README.md

 [![NuGet](https://img.shields.io/nuget/vpre/MediatR.Extensions.AttributedBehaviors.svg)](https://www.nuget.org/packages/MediatR.Extensions.AttributedBehaviors)

 MediatR extension adding ability to specify pipeline behaviors using attributes on command class.
+Leverages `Microsoft.Extensions.DependencyInjection` as a DI container.

 Ever found yourself confused when looking for behaviors that are attached to the pipeline you are about to debug?
 Keeping all behaviors specified within the command class makes it really clear.